Skip to Content

 Are you finding that white spots are appearing on your Samsung TV?
 This can be incredibly distracting when trying to watch your favorite show and may be a sign of a significant issue with your TV.

-Continue reading to find out all of the possible fixes for it if you have white spots on your Samsung TV.
+Continue reading to find out all of the possible reasons and fixes for this problem!

-How Can I Fix White Spots on my Samsung TV?
+How can I fix the white spots on my Samsung TV?

 Carry out A Picture Test